Brian-MacCurtin/SQL-Layoffs-Project/README.md

 ### Combining Similar Information
 Next, I checked each variable to see if it had any redundant information as values.
 Any values containing similar information should be normalized.

-For example, every variation of *Crypto* can be combined into one singe industry.
+For example, every variation of *Crypto* can be combined into one single industry.
 | Industry          |
 |-------------------|
 | Consumer          |